NHSDTC - Most Frequently Asked Questions

 Team Package Plan: The price of the Team Package Plan, based on staying four-to-a-room, changes slightly every year but is kept at the lowest possible level.
 Challenge level schools have the option to stay only 3 days / 2 nights for a price generally a little less expensive.
 Three, two and one to a room prices are slightly higher, utilized primarily for instructors and other adult team followers.
 Not only does this price pay for the oceanfront hotel accommodations, but it also pays for the shirts, medallions, patches, team photos and other items given to each competitor, but more importantly pays for the Ocean Center Arena, the judges, event insurance, trophies, etc. that are necessary to run the event. including housing and feeding the massive judging staff, as well as put forth all of the other items that are necessary to host a drill meet of this size and magnitude.

-QUESTION #16 - Is it a requirement that our program maintain an official JROTC status?
+QUESTION #18 - Is it a Requirement that our Program Maintain an Official JROTC Status?

 It is not a requirement that your unit maintain a JROTC status to be considered to attend the Nationals.
 However, we allow VERY FEW non-affiliate teams into the competition.
 To even be considered, your cadets must meet the following four requirements: